Austin Ambassador HLS (1982-84)

 There are **Austin Ambassador owner clubs** that cater to enthusiasts in **Northern Ireland**.
 Two notable clubs include:

-These clubs can be great places to connect with fellow enthusiasts, find spare parts, and get advice on maintaining or restoring an Ambassador.
+These clubs can be great places to connect with fellow enthusiasts, find spare parts, and get advice on maintaining or restoring an ambassador.